F1719/Elections_Scrapper_Engeto_Projekt_3/README.md

-get_parties_keys(parties_data_list): Retrieves the names of all parties. get_header(parties_list): Creates the CSV file header. write_municipality_row(writer, data, header): Writes a single row of data into the CSV file. main_fce(url): Main function that manages the entire process.
+get_parties_keys(parties_data_list): Retrieves the names of all parties. get_header(parties_list): Creates the CSV file header. write_municipality_row(writer, data, header): Writes a single row of data into the CSV file.